davisjm4/davisjm4.github.io/APnotebook.md

 ## BJC LABS
   ### Lab 1 - Click Alonzo
-    In this lab, we made a game in which we had to click Alonzo and he would disappear, we learned about making custom blocks, abstraction, decisions, and looping.
+    In this lab, we made a game in which we had to click Alonzo and he would disappear

+    we learned about making custom blocks, abstraction, decisions, and looping.

 ## Markdown Style Guide for Coding Notebooks